Galilee by Clive Barker

 - Finished reading it on April 15, 1999

 - Maybe it's just me but this is the second collection of short stories that I've read in the last month which hasn't done much for me.
-Ok, yeah, some of the stories were pretty good but at times it seemed to be really dragging and I didn't feel like finishing the book.
+OK, yeah, some of the stories were pretty good but at times it seemed to be really dragging and I didn't feel like finishing the book.
 That's pretty weird to have happen since I generally like to read the entire book.
 Plus a lot of collections save the best stories for last.
 This time I wasn't too impressed over all, except for the ones below.

 "The Conqueror Worm" by Stephen R. Donaldson - A bug helps to destroy a marriage